cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Major type 4:
 : an array of data items.
 Arrays are also called lists, sequences, or tuples.
-The array's length follows the rules for byte strings (major type 2), except that the length denotes the number of data items, not the length in bytes that the array takes up.
+The argument is the number of data items in the array.
 Items in an array do not need to all be of the same type.
 For example, an array that contains 10 items of any type would have an initial byte of 0b100_01010 (major type of 4, additional information of 10 for the